WHAT IS CASHMERE?

 WHEN DO I SHEAR/COMB CASHMERE?

 The cashmere fiber is actually the goat's winter underwear.
 It begins growing in late June and ends in late December.
 The best time to shear is between the end of December and the end of March when the goat will begin to shed.
 Breeders with small herds have successfully combed their herds.
 It is a little more labor intensive but can be commercially processed or hand dehaired.
-Cashmere that has been sheared requires commercial dehairing to remove the guard hair.
+Cashmere that has been sheared requires commercial dehairing (or lots of time and patience) to remove the guard hair.

 CARE OF CASHMERE GOATS